New Fortress Energy Inc. Annou - GuruFocus.com

-New Fortress Energy Inc. (NASDAQ: NFE) (the “Company”) announced today the commencement of a proposed underwritten secondary public offering of 6,900,000 shares of the Company’s common stock by Energy Transition Holdings LLC (the “Selling Stockholder”), an entity managed by Great Mountain Partners LLC.
+New Fortress Energy Inc. (NASDAQ: NFE) (the “Company”) announced today the pricing of the previously announced secondary public offering of 6,900,000 shares of its common stock by Energy Transition Holdings LLC (the “Selling Stockholder”), an entity managed by Great Mountain Partners LLC, at a price to the public of $46.00 per share.
 The 6,900,000 shares of common stock being sold in this offering represent approximately 3.3% of the Company’s outstanding common stock as of the close of business on December 13, 2022 and represent 21.3% of the shares held by the Selling Stockholder in the Company as of that date.
-The Company is not selling any shares and will not receive any proceeds from the proposed offering.
+The Company will not receive any proceeds from the sale of the shares by the Selling Stockholder.
+The offering is expected to close on December 19, 2022, subject to customary closing conditions.

-J.P.
-Morgan is acting as sole underwriter for the proposed offering.
-The underwriter may offer the shares from time to time to purchasers directly or through agents, or through brokers in brokerage transactions on the Nasdaq Global Select Market, or to dealers in negotiated transactions or in a combination of such methods of sale, at a fixed price or prices, which may be changed, or at market prices prevailing at the time of sale, at prices related to such prevailing market prices or at negotiated prices.

 The offering is being made only by means of a prospectus supplement and accompanying base prospectus.
-The Company has filed a registration statement (including a base prospectus) and will file a preliminary prospectus supplement with the U.S. Securities and Exchange Commission (“SEC”) for the offering to which this communication relates and a final prospectus supplement relating to the offering.
+The Company has filed a registration statement (including a base prospectus) and a preliminary prospectus supplement with the U.S. Securities and Exchange Commission (“SEC”) for the offering to which this communication relates and will file a final prospectus supplement relating to the offering.
 Prospective investors should read the prospectus supplement and base prospectus in that registration statement and other documents the Company has filed or will file with the SEC for more complete information about the Company and the offering.
-When available, you may obtain these documents for free by visiting EDGAR on the SEC’s website at www.sec.gov.
-Alternatively, copies of the preliminary prospectus supplement and the accompanying base prospectus for the offering may be obtained by contacting J.P.
+You may obtain these documents for free by visiting EDGAR on the SEC’s website at www.sec.gov.
+Alternatively, copies of the final prospectus supplement, when available, and the accompanying base prospectus for the offering may be obtained by contacting J.P.
 Morgan Securities LLC, c/o Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717, by telephone (toll-free): 1-866-803-9204, or by email at [email protected]

 This press release does not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of any of the securities in any jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such jurisdiction.
 The securities being offered have not been approved or disapproved by any regulatory authority, nor has any such authority passed upon the accuracy or adequacy of the prospectus supplement or the shelf registration statement or prospectus.